Dani-A-Dias/gurias-bakery/README.md

 <li>A playable character that can move left and right.
 <li>Falling ingredients that need to be collected.
 <li>A scoring system that rewards players for collecting ingredients.
-<li>Three different backgrounds that change based on the game's difficulty.
-<li>Sound effects and background music.
-<li>High score tracking and leaderboard.
 <li>A start screen, a game screen, and an end screen.
 <li>Countdown that if reaches zero before completing the recipe, the player loses.
-<li>Coleagues cats as easter eggs (different player image)

 </ul>

 ## Backlog
 Features to implement after the MVP:
 <ul>
-<li>Power-ups and bonuses (e.g., speed boost, extra points).
-<li>Obstacles like rats that steal ingredients.
+<li>High score tracking and leaderboard.
+<li>Sound effects and background music.
 <li>Additional levels with increasing difficulty.
+Three different backgrounds that change based on the game's difficulty.
+<li>Coleagues cats as easter eggs (different player image)
 <li>Achievements and rewards for completing specific tasks.
 </ul>